 1 with standing who have shared so much of themselves and 2 their lives and their time.
-They've each brought their own medicine.
+They've each brought their 3 own medicine.
 They've each brought their own teachings.
-3 And they have each, I'm sure, experienced their own trauma 4 5 and hopefully found healing from that trauma that 6 inevitably brought them here to stand with us as family in 7 the National Inquiry.
+4 And they have each, I'm sure, experienced their own trauma 5 and hopefully found healing from that trauma that 6 inevitably brought them here to stand with us as family in 7 the National Inquiry.
 8 The first party is the Nunatsiavut 9 Government, Johannes Lamp and anyone who was presenting.
 10 They had to leave?
 Okay.
-11 So we're going to move on to the Manitoba 12 Keewatinowi Okimakanak, MKO, Grand Chief -- I notice the 13 MKO at the end.
-14 (LAUGHTER/RIRES) ELDER AUGUST SIEGL: And thank you for your 15 16 I am -- I believe that our language is a huge patience.
-17 holder of knowledge and if I fumble, please know that I've 18 done my best and I mean no insult.
-19 Grand Chief Garrison Settee et al. So we 20 have amazing women standing here to represent the 21 Association of Native Child and Family Services agencies 22 of Ontario, Katherine Hensel, the Iskwewuk Ewichiwitochik, 23 Darlene -- oh, she had to leave and she has asked Mirna to 24 collect her stick for her.
-Okay.
-Somebody will gather 25 that stick for her.
+11 So we're going to move on to the Manitoba 12 Keewatinowi Okimakanak, MKO, Grand Chief I notice the 13 MKO at the end.
+14 (LAUGHTER/RIRES) 15 ELDER AUGUST SIEGL: And thank you for your 16 patience.
+I am I believe that our language is a huge 17 holder of knowledge and if I fumble, please know that I've 18 done my best and I mean no insult.
+19 Grand Chief Garrison Settee et al. So we 20 have amazing women standing here to represent the 21 Association of Native Child and Family Services agencies 22 of Ontario, Katherine Hensel, the Iskwewuk Ewichiwitochik, 23 Darlene oh, she had to leave and she has asked Mirna to that stick for her.
 And Amanda LeBlanc, the New Brunswick

 1 Aboriginal People's Council.
-2 (APPLAUSE APPLAUDISSEMENTS) (GIFT REMITTANCE/REMISE DE CADEAUX) 3 MS. AUDREY SIEGL: And Corey O'Soup here 4 5 still?
+2 (APPLAUSE APPLAUDISSEMENTS) 3 (GIFT REMITTANCE/REMISE DE CADEAUX) 4 MS. AUDREY SIEGL: And Corey O'Soup here 5 still?
 I'm just checking my notes again.
 Thank you.
 6 (APPLAUSE APPLAUDISSEMENTS) 7 FEMALE VOICE: Corey, Corey, Corey, Corey.
-8 (LAUGHTER/RIRES) 9 MS. AUDREY SIEGL: And if there are any 10 parties with standing that we forgot to mention or who haven't received their commitment stick yet, please feel 11 12 free to come up now and let us honour you.
+8 (LAUGHTER/RIRES) 9 MS. AUDREY SIEGL: And if there are any 10 parties with standing that we forgot to mention or who 11 haven't received their commitment stick yet, please feel 12 free to come up now and let us honour you.
 13 (APPLAUSE/APPLAUDISSEMENTS) 14 (SHORT PAUSE/COURT PAUSE) 15 MS. AUDREY SIEGL: So the next phase is the 16 one I look forward to the most because I love singing.
 We 17 have a change.
 So sorry.
 Rewind.
-MS. CHRISTINE SIMARD-CHICAGO: So before we 18 19 go into honouring the Parties with Standing and all our 20 family members in the ceremony that we're going to have to 21 honour all the survivors, families of missing and murdered 22 Indigenous women and girls, we're going to ask our 23 Commissioners to do their closing comments first, and then 24 we'll go into a ceremony.
-And that way with the 25 grandfather drum and the extinguishing of the Qullig, but
+18 MS. CHRISTINE SIMARD-CHICAGO: So before we 19 go into honouring the Parties with Standing and all our 20 family members in the ceremony that we're going to have to 21 honour all the survivors, families of missing and murdered 22 Indigenous women and girls, we're going to ask our 23 Commissioners to do their closing comments first, and then 24 we'll go into a ceremony.
+And that way with the 25 grandfather drum and the extinguishing of the Qulliq, but